Watch our video on the different stock sectors list and how they affect trading.

 People aren't going to go out and buy houses if they have to tighten their belts.
 The same is true for the consumer discretionary sector.

-This sector is made up of clothing companies, media companies, and retailers.
+Clothing companies, media companies, and retailers make up the discretionary sector.
 You're not going to go out shopping when you have to save your money.
 Hence why these companies need a booming economy to perform.

 The same can be said for the IT and telecom sectors.
 The IT sector is made up of software developers and electronics companies.
 You're not going to be buying the latest electronics if you can't afford it.